Module Stdlib.Filename

 if

-does not end with the suffixsuff
+namedoes not end with the suffixsuff.

-removes the suffix from the
+chop_suffix_opt ~suffix filename removes the suffix from the

-if the filename does not end
+filename if possible, or returns None if the filename does not end

 with the suffix.